DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 .. note::
    :class: note-float-right

-   There is an implied AUTOSTART whereby everything in myAutomation.h prior to the first ``DONE`` keyword is executed on startup.
-If you don't wish anything to happen at startup, simply add the keyword ``DONE`` as the first line.
+   |NEW-IN-V5| There is no longer an implied AUTOSTART whereby everything in myAutomation.h prior to the first ``DONE`` keyword is executed on startup.
+If you wish to reinstate this behaviour, simply add the keyword ``AUTOSTART`` as the first line.

 If you want a sequence to start immediate the system powers up, add the ``AUTOSTART`` command to the content of the sequence.